dbt-labs/corp/msa.md

 A "Change Request" is any request for work outside the scope of the Statement of Work.

 If such a request is made, Fishtown Analytics will notify the Client that it is a Change Request.
-If the Client still wants to proceed with the Change Request, the Fishtown Analytics will provide a price estimate to the Client.
+If the Client still wants to proceed with the Change Request, Fishtown Analytics will provide a price estimate to the Client.
 Upon approval of the Change Request’s scope and price, Fishtown Analytics will incorporate the work into the schedule.
 The Client understands that the schedule may be affected depending on the size or volume of Change Requests.

 Change Requests prices will be added to the invoice following approval by the Client.